Eghamarian/sociotherapy/_short/12_recipe.md

 Strain the mix and empty the content in a pyrex,<br>
 Cut arrogance in shape of leadership and lay it around the container,<br>
 This is optional, but to make the dish an easy choice, and to mask the remnant smell of raw conscience,<br>
-add a hint of anti-commusim, before leaving the dish in politicians' sight for a short time.<br>
+add a hint of anti-commusim before leaving the dish in politicians' sight for a short time.<br>
 <br>
   Voilà, <em>Market Economy</em> is ready to serve.<br>